megaelius/PNVerification/README.md

 # Sound and Complete Verification of Polynomial Networks

-Official implementation in PyTorch for Polynomial Networks (PN) training and verification.
+Official implementation in PyTorch of the paper "Sound and Complete Verification of Polynomial Networks".

 ![Overview of our method](figures/method.jpeg)